18F/SNAP-Retailer-Authorization/README.md

 The partner would like for us to help prioritize those problem statements and help them create a viable roadmap.
 They have indicated their current prioritization is somewhat reactive—it involves looking at level of effort, relative priority, and “rotating” between stakeholder groups.
 Partner has expressed interest in learning about more rigorous prioritization frameworks that will help them align with organizational strategic plans.

 ## Stakeholder management guidance
-The partner has said they’d like to learn how to “build consensus.”
-This may be an opportunity to coach them on the role of an empowered product owner who works to understand and prioritize user and business needs, and works to gain buy-in from stakeholders.
+The partner has said they’d like to “build consensus” across stakeholder groups.
+This may be an opportunity for coaching on empowered product ownership, working to understand and prioritize user and business needs, and works to gain buy-in from stakeholders.

 ## Path recommendations
-The partner has expressed interest in a follow-on E&I engagement (in fact, the agreement includes an E&I, though funds have not yet been obligated), so recommendations for the next phase of the engagement will be part of the final deliverables.
+The partner has expressed interest in a possible follow-on E&I engagement (in fact, the agreement includes an E&I, though funds have not yet been obligated), so recommendations for the next phase of the engagement will be part of the final deliverables.
 The Agency’s strategic plan says that by the end of the year, they will have defined requirements to streamline the retailer lifecycle process.
 The goal is to have a path forward.

 The project team should develop a project strategy that balances the real and perceived constraints of the partner with known best practices for agile software development.